M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Versions/index.md

 ## Version 22.12

-VERSION 22.12 IS CURRENTLY IN PREVIEW AND SHOULD NOT BE USED IN PRODUCTION ENVIRONMENTS.
-{:.note.warning}

 This release brings a number of changes:

 * This is the first VAF release to target the .NET Framework 4.7.2 runtime.
 You will need to update any applications to target the 4.7.2 runtime before you can upgrade.